• Home

 I’m gonna rock this stay at home mom business.

 Naturally, I will have things folded, ironed, and puffed.
 I will make interesting dinners and coif my hair and laugh at the days to come.
-It’s going to be so fun not to have a job and I will take a lot of naps.
+It’s going to be so fun to not have a job and I will take a lot of naps.

 I’m not quite sure when this whole illusion fell through… but it was hard for me.